Last Modified: October 1, 2024

 Living as a ‘Floxie’

-While the symptoms haven’t gone away, Rojas finds ways to cope.
+While the symptoms haven’t gone away, Rodriguez finds ways to cope.
 The support of friends and other floxies, as well as support groups and fairs for disabled people have helped him endure.
 He also has a service dog named Tilly.

-Mateo Rojas and his service dog Tilly
+Mateo Rodriguez and his service dog Tilly

-Rojas says connection saved him.
+Rodriguez says connection saved him.
 One of his lifelines is a Facebook group called New England Floxies.

 “We meet once a month and have a lunch and it’s just so refreshing to talk to people who get it.
 It’s a breath of fresh air.
 They say things that bring a lot of peace to me, too,” he said.
 “I met the most wonderful and compassionate people you will ever meet that I’m blessed that I met because if I wasn’t floxed, I wouldn’t have met them.”

-Rojas also learned to give himself permission to be human.
+Rodriguez also learned to give himself permission to be human.
 “It’s okay to feel helpless.
 It’s okay to feel depressed,” he says to others who may be in his shoes.

 “You can deal with people who can engage in a lot of toxic positivity, telling you always be positive and think on the bright side.
 Talk to people who do know what you’re going through, and you’ll get the more realistic survival guide from them,” he advises.